New South Wales Tulloch suburban carriage stock

-The New South Wales Tulloch suburban carriage stock were a type of electric multiple unit operated by the New South Wales Government Railways and its successors between 1940 and 1992.
-In their later years, they were nicknamed Red Rattlers.
+The New South Wales Tulloch suburban carriage stock are a type of electric multiple unit operated by the New South Wales Government Railways and its successors between 1940 and 1992, serving the Sydney suburban network.
+In their later years, they, along with the Standard and Sputnik trains, were nicknamed "Red Rattlers".
+The term was borrowed from Melbourne, originally referencing the Tait trains.

 History

 In 1940, 24 first series power cars and 24 trailer cars were built by Tulloch Limited for the New South Wales Government Railways.
-These differed from the 1920s built carriages in having a pillar between the doors to increase passenger circulation space.